matth-x/MicroOcpp/README.md

 *Main repository: [MicroOcppSimulator](https://github.com/matth-x/MicroOcppSimulator)*

-The Simulator is a demo & development tool for MicroOcpp which allows to quickly assess the compatibility with different OCPP backends.
-It simulates a full charging station, adds a GUI and a mocked hardware binding to MicroOcpp and runs in the browser (using WebAssembly): [Try it](https://demo.micro-ocpp.com/)
+The Simulator is a demo & development tool for MicroOCPP which allows to quickly assess the compatibility with different OCPP backends.
+It simulates a full charging station, adds a GUI and a mocked hardware binding to MicroOCPP and runs in the browser (using WebAssembly): [Try it](https://demo.micro-ocpp.com/)

 <div align="center"><img src="https://github.com/matth-x/MicroOcpp/assets/63792403/27f2819b-41fd-41a7-88a8-9e673b8a88b8" alt="Screenshot" width="800em" href="https://demo.micro-ocpp.com/"></div>